LibraryCarpentry/librarycarpentry.github.io/pages/about.md

 <h4>What Information is Where?</h4>

 What is common across both Carpentries - the Code of Conduct, assessment, governance, instructor training, our privacy policy - will be found through this site, while Software or Data Carpentry-specific material, such as lessons, will remain on the individual [Software Carpentry](https://software-carpentry.org/) and [Data Carpentry](http://www.datacarpentry.org/) sites.
-We will increasingly post on the Carpentries [blog](../blog/), rather than individual blog sites.
+We will increasingly post on the Carpentries [blog]({{site.url}}/blog/), rather than to individual Carpentries blog sites.

 <h4>What is a Carpentries Workshop?</h4>

-<a href="https://software-carpentry.org/workshops/">Software Carpentry workshops</a>
+<a href="https://software-carpentry.org/workshops/">Software Carpentry</a> workshops
-or <a href="http://www.datacarpentry.org/workshops/">Data Carpentry workshops</a> generally
+or <a href="http://www.datacarpentry.org/workshops/">Data Carpentry</a> workshops generally
-comprise two full days of face-to-face instruction, based on either <a href="https://software-carpentry.org/lessons">Software Carpentry</a> or <a href="http://www.datacarpentry.org/lessons">Data Carpentry lesson materials</a>.
+comprise two full days of face-to-face instruction, based on either <a href="https://software-carpentry.org/lessons">Software Carpentry</a> or <a href="http://www.datacarpentry.org/lessons">Data Carpentry</a> lesson materials.
 They are taught by volunteer Instructors.
 Certified Instructors comprise people who have completed our <a href="http://carpentries.github.io/instructor-training/">instructor training</a> course.
 <a href="https://software-carpentry.org/lessons">Software Carpentry</a>